A lot of our yogis often ask us the best way to track their yoga progress.

 For example, there is an app called TrackYoga which is very popular.
 MatMat has not tried this app and is in no way affiliated, but it has more than 500k downloads.
 The app offers yoga classes, guided classes, and personalized goals.
 TrackYoga is free to download and use.

-If you’re looking for the best yoga apps, you can check those out here.
+If you’re looking for the best yoga apps, we already checked for you in our blog post Free Yoga Apps.

 Yoga Journal.
 A journal dedicated to your yoga practice is a low-cost solution to monitoring your progression in yoga practices.